Straight White Men: Productions

 December 14, 2014.
 The play was directed by the author, Young Jean Lee.
 The cast featured Austin Pendleton as "Ed", Pete Simpson, James Stanley, and Gary Wilmes.

 The play was produced by the Steppenwolf Theatre Company, Chicago, in February 2017 to March 26, 2017 in a revised and restaged version.
 The Marin Theatre Company produced the play in June and July 2018.
+In January 2019, Washington Ensemble Theatre produced the Northwest Premiere in Seattle, WA.

 The play made its Broadway premiere for a limited run on June 29, 2018 in previews at the Hayes Theatre, with the official opening July 23, running until September 9.
 Directed by Anna D. Shapiro, the cast featured Armie Hammer as Drew, Josh Charles as Jake, Paul Schneider as Matt, Kate Bornstein and Ty Defoe as the Stagehands-In-Charge, and Stephen Payne as Ed (Tom Skerritt left the show prior to opening and Denis Arndt left during previews).

 Reception

-The Broadway production received mixed-to-positive reviews from New York theater critics.
+The Broadway production received mixed reviews from critics.
 The main source of criticism was that the piece was not as confrontational as Lee's other works, with The New Yorker critic Hilton Als writing "not only does it not exhibit any of the humor, recklessness, and passion of Lee's previous work; it refutes those things."
 Others praised it on the basis of the same reasoning, with Matthew Wexler writing for The Broadway Blog that Lee intentionally makes the production "a calculated portrait."
 Jesse Green, writing for The New York Times, compared the Broadway production under Shapiro's direction unfavorably to the 2014 production at the Public directed by Lee herself.
 Green noted that the Off-Broadway production "was shaggier and, paradoxically, more coherent," but overall received the play positively and concluded that the play "is still an exceedingly odd — and thus welcome — presence on Broadway.
 It remains undeniably powerful, especially when Mr. Schneider, excellent as the forlorn and heartbreaking Matt, tries to make his family understand something he can barely articulate to himself."